Admission Frequently Asked Questions (FAQ)

 How much does it cost to attend UDC?

-UDC is the most affordable university in the Capital Region.
-The total annual cost of attendance including all tuition, fees, and living expenses ranges from approximately $20,000 to just over $30,000 a year depending upon whether students are enrolled at the Community College or as an undergraduate or graduate students at the Flagship, and whether they are classified as a Resident, Metro Area resident, or a Non-Resident.
+UDC is the most affordable university in the Nation’s Capital.
+The total annual cost of attendance includes tuition, fees, living expenses and is dependent upon whether students are enrolled at the Community College or as an undergraduate or graduate students at the Flagship, and whether they are classified as a Resident, Metro Area resident, or a Non-Resident.

 How do I apply for financial aid?